pretix/pretix-docs/docs/topics/payment/bank-transfer.md

 For every transaction in this list, you have two options:
 You can either tell pretix to ignore it by clicking the :btn-icon:fa3-trash:: button, or you can search for a matching order and assign the order code to the transaction.

-In order to do that, enter part of the order code or the name recorded in the transaction into the "Order code" field on the unresolved transaction.
+In order to do so, enter part of the order code or the name recorded in the transaction into the "Order code" field on the unresolved transaction.
 Select the correct order from the search results and click the :btn-icon:fa3-check:: button to confirm.
 Repeat this process for all unresolved orders.